Wulfheart/wulfheart.github.io/source/_posts/2023-06-16-forum-start.md

    or feature requests.
 4. You can enable topics to be marked as solved.
 This is great for support forums.
-5. You can enable topics to be displayed like a blog post.
+5. You can enable topics to be displayed like a blog post preview.
 This is great for announcements or blog posts.

 With that in my mind I feel like I could also build a forum software.
 Not as a competitor to already existing projects but as a playground to learn more about Laravel and to build something I can use for my own projects.
-I don't want to be limited by the feature set of other forum software.

-I recently started reading Learning Domain Driven Design by [Vlad Khononov](https://vladikk.com/page/about/) and I think it is a great way to approach this project.
+I recently started reading "Learning Domain Driven Design" by [Vlad Khononov](https://vladikk.com/page/about/) and I think it is a great way to approach this project.
 I will try to document my journey here.
 I hope you will enjoy it.

+If you would like to comment it you can do this on [twitter](https://twitter.com/alexfwulf/status/1670050990937247745).